-- 4. If there is reasonable cause to believe that drug or alcohol use is involved the supervisor or appropriate manager shall have a drug/alcohol test administered.
-The City may also have the employee undergo a medical evaluation at City expense at the time the drug or alcohol test is administered.
-The test must be conducted as soon as possible after the observation of the suspected impaired behavior.
-Failure of an employee to take the tests may result in the employee's termination, pursuant to just cause.
-Employees who believe that they are not impaired by any substance prohibited by this policy may, at City expense, request a name- clearing test after suspicion has been brought to their attention. - 5.
-If a drug test has been undertaken, the employee shall be relieved of his/her duties and placed on administrative leave with pay status until a clear determination can be made as to the status of drug or alcohol use.
+- 5. If a drug test has been undertaken, the employee shall be relieved of their duties and placed on administrative leave with pay status until a clear determination can be made as to the status of drug or alcohol use.
 If the test is negative, the employee may be counseled by a physician and returned to work if appropriate to the medical diagnosis.
 In such cases there shall be no loss of pay or benefits and the employee shall be fully cleared of any such charges.
 All references to the drug test shall be purged from the employee's file.
 A signed physician's release may be required by the City, at the City's discretion, before the employee is returned to work.
 Time lost due to an illness will be charged to sick leave or disability leave as appropriate. - 6.
 If the test is positive, the employee may be terminated depending upon the circumstances surrounding the situation.
 Circumstances that may be grounds for an immediate termination include, but are not limited to, incidents where the employee's impairment resulted in loss of life, serious injury to self or others, the serious loss or damage of property or an incident of similar magnitude. - 7.
 In cases where immediate termination is not warranted, the employee may be subject to other disciplinary action but is entitled to sick/disability and other paid leave benefits as provided by law and/or the labor agreement.
 The employee shall be evaluated by a licensed drug/alcohol evaluator agreed upon by the City and the Union.
 Where appropriate, the employee shall be referred to a rehabilitation program.
 Participation by the employee in the approved treatment program is mandatory if required by the drug/alcohol evaluator and the City.
 Refusal to participate in such a prescribed rehabilitation program shall be grounds for disciplinary action, up to and including termination.
-The nature of the rehabilitation program and conditions of return to work shall be determined by the licensed drug/alcohol evaluator subject to City safety concerns. - 8.
-Once the intensive part of the rehabilitation program has been completed, the employee may return to work but only with a written release from a physician or qualified mental health professional certifying that the employee can safely perform all duties.
-Where it is prescribed by the treating physician and/or a treatment program, random drug testing may be included as a part of that treatment program.
-An employee who is returned to work as provided for under this procedure who fails to comply with any of the terms of an agreed upon treatment and/or return to work agreement may be disciplined further up to and including termination.
-The Union, City, and the treating physician/counselor will meet and attempt to reach a consensus on a course of action with respect to this step of the policy, up to and including a "last-chance agreement".
-However, the City retains the right to exercise its prerogatives to take appropriate disciplinary action under procedure number 12 below.
-Any disciplinary action taken under this policy may be grieved as provided in the labor agreement between the Union and the City unless there is a violation of a last-chance return-to-work agreement.
-In this case the Union can only grieve whether or not the violation occurred.
+The nature of the rehabilitation program and